VisBlue - VisBlue Today

-We get this question a lot, and it is a fair question, when discussing batteries.
+We often receive this question, and it is a fair question, when discussing batteries.
 However, the comfort and safety of our customers are essential to VisBlue.

 Our battery consists of a vanadium-based solution containing water and sulphuric acid.
 Most of the solution is water, which means that even in the event of short-circuiting, intense heat or high pressure, the battery is non-flammable.
 The battery will deduce some amount of heat, although not above a level that is safe to touch.

-Additionally, it should be mentioned that the VisBlue battery does not deduce any gas.
+Additionally, it should be mentioned that the VisBlue Battery Solution does not deduce any gas.
 In the event of a leak, spillage will not cause toxic effect to the ambient atmosphere.
 However, the solution is a corrosive substance containing sulphuric acid and vanadium.
-It is therefore, inadvisable to get in contact with the fluid.
+It is therefore, inadvisable to get into contact with the fluid.

 Where is VisBlue located?